What if I told you that the Cabernet Sauvignon you were drinking was really a red blend with at least 6 other grapes in it?

 Now to some degree, none of this really matters because blissful ignorance is truly blissful if you are enjoying the wine that you’re drinking.
-That is the blue pill of wine and while it would make a boring blog post (and movie), everyone is welcome to take it.
-But if you want to know the truth and be a little bit more dangerous as a wine consumer, lets take the red pill and look at some of the loopholes in US wine laws.
+That is the blue pill of wine.
+But if you want to know the truth, lets take the red pill and look at some of the loopholes in US wine laws.

 Fighting Varietals (or not)

-The TTB (Alcohol and Tobacco Tax and Trade Bureau) provides a nice brochure with a breakdown of the minimum standards for a wine label in the US.
-Here we’ll note some key details.
+The TTB (Alcohol and Tobacco Tax and Trade Bureau) provides a breakdown of the minimum standards for a wine label in the US.
+Let’s note some key details.

-Why?
-Because blending helps them make potentially better wines.
-I remember listening to winemaker Ginny Lambrix of Zinfandel specialist Truett-Hurst talk about how she loves blending a little Petite Sirah with Zin because the rich plums, blackberry and pepper spice marries so well with the similar (but sometimes uneven with its ripening habits) flavors of Zinfandel.
+Because blending helps winemakers make better wines.
+I remember listening to Ginny Lambrix of Zinfandel specialist Truett-Hurst talk about how she loves blending a little Petite Sirah with Zin.
+She found that the rich plums, blackberry and pepper spice of Petite Sirah married well with the similar flavors of Zinfandel.
 Of course, Zinfandel can make outstanding wines on its own and, yes, Petite Sirah can also make some great bottles.
-But, as Ginny described, putting the two together is like adding a little chocolate to peanut butter.
+But putting the two together was like adding a little chocolate to peanut butter.
 Great by themselves but absolutely scrumptious together.

-No one can discount that Joseph Wagner developed a recipe for Pinot noir that, literally, hit the sweet spot of American palates with blending in the white wine grapes of Riesling, Gewürztraminer, Chardonnay to add sweetness and make the wine more soft.
+Joseph Wagner developed a recipe for Pinot noir that, literally, hit the sweet spot of American palates.
+By blending in white wine grapes like Riesling, Gewürztraminer, Chardonnay, he added sweetness and made the wine softer.
 Yet with that 25% “other grape buffer”, he (and now Constellation Brands) could still market Meiomi as a Pinot noir.
-While there are many incredible 100% Pinot noirs out there, its clear that the blended grapes have been vital to Meiomi’s smashing success and growth yet I don’t know if anyone can credibly argue that Meiomi would have been anywhere near as successful if it was marketed as a Red(ish) blend.
+While there are many incredible 100% Pinot noirs out there, its clear that the blended grapes have been vital to Meiomi’s smashing success and growth.
+Yet I don’t know if anyone could credibly argue that Meiomi would have been anywhere near as successful if it was marketed as a Red(ish) blend.

-Likewise, the Lohr family has built a very successful brand for Cabernet Sauvignon with their Seven Oaks label yet every single year they are just hitting that 75-76% minimum of Cab and rounding it out with other grapes.
+Likewise, the Lohr family has built a very successful brand for Cabernet Sauvignon with their Seven Oaks label.
+Yet nearly every single year they are just hitting that 75-76% minimum of Cab and rounding it out with other grapes.
 You have to give major props to the Lohrs for being transparent with their blends and tech data which is something that not many wineries do.
-You can tell that they’re proud of the wines they are making but you better believe that they are still making the business decision that they are going to sell more wine labeled as Cabernet Sauvignon than they would if it was labeled as a red blend.
+You can tell that they’re proud of the wines they are making.
+But you better believe that they are certain that they will sell more wine labeled as Cabernet Sauvignon than they would if it was labeled as a red blend.

-Now, of course, we should note that individual states can add their own conditions to tighten some of these laws.
+Now we should note that individual states can add their own conditions to tighten some of these laws.
 For instance, in Oregon a wine labeled as Pinot noir needs to be at least 90% of that grape.
-Though, curiously, 18 other grape varieties (such as Cabernet Sauvignon) are “exempt” from these stricter wine laws so, hey, a loophole to a loophole!
+Though, curiously, 18 other grape varieties (such as Cabernet Sauvignon) are “exempt” from these stricter wine laws.

 Napa with a Twang